gh9869827/fifo-dev-common/README.md

 Shared core utilities for all `fifo-dev` repositories, under the `fifo_dev_common` namespace.

-This package provides foundational tools for runtime safety, docstring parsing, and LLM tool support:
+This package is designed to support the `fifo-dev` ecosystem with minimal dependencies.
+It provides the following for runtime type checks and casting, docstring parsing, and LLM tool support:

-- `strict_cast`: Runtime-enforced type casting.
+- `strict_cast()`: Runtime-enforced type casting.
-- `MiniDocString`: Lightweight implementation designed specifically to parse Google-style docstrings and extract minimal, structured information for runtime type checking of inputs and outputs—ideal for LLM-based function calling and agent execution, without requiring any third-party dependencies.
+- `class MiniDocString`: Lightweight implementation designed specifically to parse Google-style docstrings and extract minimal, structured information for runtime type checking of inputs and outputs—ideal for LLM-based function calling and agent execution, without requiring any third-party dependencies.
-- `ReadOnlyList`: Immutable wrapper for list-like data.
+- `class ReadOnlyList`: Immutable wrapper for list-like data.
 - `@tool_handler` / `@tool_query_source`: Decorators for defining tools and query sources in LLM-based agents.

-It is designed to support the `fifo-dev` ecosystem with minimal dependencies and strong runtime guarantees.
+See the [Example Usage](#-example-usage) section below for how these functions, classes, and decorators can be used.

 Primarily intended for internal use.

 ---